-What are "Advance Directives for Healthcare Decision-Making?"
+What are "Advance Directives for Health Care Decision-Making?"
 Why are They Important?

-As an adult, you have the right to make your own healthcare decisions.
-Your doctor and other healthcare providers must tell you about the nature of any proposed procedure or treatment, it probable benefits or effects, and any predictable discomfort, complications, or risks.
+As an adult, you have the right to make your own health care decisions.
+Your doctor and other health care providers must tell you about the nature of any proposed procedure or treatment, its probable benefits or effects, and any predictable discomfort, complications, or risks.
 You have the right to know about alternative treatments and their risks and benefits.
 You have the right to ask questions, and then you have the right to decide whether you want the treatment or not.
 Your right to accept medical or surgical treatment also includes the right to refuse it.

-But what if you become incapable of making healthcare decisions for yourself because of injury or illness?
+What if you become incapable of making health care decisions for yourself because of injury or illness?
 Imagine that you are in a hospital, terminally ill with cancer, and are confused.
 Who will decide whether you should have CPR (cardiopulmonary resuscitation) if your heart should stop suddenly?
-Or what if you are 40 years old and are involved in a motor vehicle accident which leaves you permanently unconscious?
+What if you are 40 years old and are involved in a motor vehicle accident which leaves you permanently unconscious?
 Who will decide whether you are to be kept alive with tube feedings?
-Or what if you have Alzheimer's disease and you develop a serious infection in a nursing home?
+What if you have Alzheimer's disease, and you develop a serious infection in a nursing home?
 Who will decide whether or not you will be hospitalized and treated with antibiotics?

-"West Virginia Law Recognizes Two Types of Advance Directives ...
+"West Virginia Law Recognizes Two Types of Advance Directives . ..
 The Living Will and the Medical Power of Attorney."